rerrahkr/YM2608-Tone-Editor/README.md

 # YM2608 Tone Editor
 This is a tone editor of YM2608 FM synthesis chip (OPNA).
-It enables to load and save tone data, and convert parameters to text.
+It enables to load and save tone data, read tone parameters from text and convert parameters to text.

 It will create two settings files automatically at the first run.
-* format.conf - specify text format of tone parameters
+* format.conf - specify text format to convert tone parameters
 * settings.ini - application settings (DO NOT EDIT)

 ### Keyboard